stanfordnmbl/predictKAM/README.md

 Boswell MA*, Uhlrich SD*, Kidzinski L, Thomas K, Kolesar JA, Gold GE, Beaupre GS, Delp SL, 2021.
 A neural network to predict the knee adduction  moment in patients with osteoarthritis using anatomical landmarks obtainable from 2D video analysis. _Osteoarthr.
 Cartil._, _In Press_. *contributed equally.
 [Link to download](http://nmbl.stanford.edu/wp-content/uploads/BoswellUhlrich_NN_KAM_PreProofOAC.pdf)

 ## Task
-Given only 3D motion capture marker positions, predict the peak knee adduction moment of each step during walking.
+Given only the position of motion capture marker positions, predict the peak knee adduction moment of each step during walking.
+Frontal-plane or sagittal-plane marker positions can also be used, to simulate keypoints identified from 2D video.

 @melboswell - add high quality figure 1

 ## Running the code
-The results can be visualized in the PredictKAM.ipynb jupyter notebook without re-running the code.
+The model performance using 3D positions can be visualized in the PredictKAM.ipynb jupyter notebook without re-running the code.

 ### Install Requirements
 We used Python v3.6.8 to develop these models.
 Models were trained on a GPU, but will also train on a CPU rather efficiently.